Sdcrouse/recipe-rolodex/NOTES.md

 **Note:** There are other stretch goals and ideas, starting at around line 104 or so; I should move them here.
 Use CSS to change the links into buttons and/or tabs.
-Add a red asterisk * next to required fields, and have a red message telling users about that.
 Allow users to delete their accounts.
 Allow users to upload their own images (including image credits/captions) instead of image URLs.
 Enable password confirmation when signing up.
 See https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html